johnolos/yolo-bear/README.md

 *	Powerups:
 	1.	~~Kick: Does not work as intended.~~
 	2. Movements: Hard to navigate through game.
 Especially when having high movement speed.
+	3. Sometimes a powerup appears where no crate is destoryed.
 *	Server:
 	1. Currently, server does not assign colors to players connecting.
 Player figures are hard-coded.
 		Reason: Java sockets give CorruptedSocketException because of trying to send over object before